 We evaluated the participants' task efficiency by comparing time to complete basic features (e.g., applet lifecycle management and basic JHotDraw framework extension), time to complete advanced features (e.g., Pert-specific visualization), and total task completion time of the participants in the two study groups.
-Advanced features involve cross-cutting code and require good understanding of alternative solutions in different Applets.
+Advanced features involve cross-cutting code among different applets, which requires good understanding of alternative solutions in different Applets.
 For the MICoDe group, total task time also includes template customization time.
 These time metrics were estimated from the participants' task videos.